mongodb/specifications/source/crud/crud.rst

     noCursorTimeout: Optional<Boolean>;

     /**
-     * Internal replication use only - driver should not set *
+     * Enables optimization when querying the oplog for a range of ts values *
+     * Note: this option is intended for internal replication use only.
+     *
      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
      * For servers < 3.2, the OplogReplay wire protocol flag is used and defaults to false.
+     * For servers >= 4.4, the server will ignore this option if set (see: SERVER-36186).
      *
      * @see https://docs.mongodb.com/manual/reference/command/find/
+     * @deprecated 4.4
      */
     oplogReplay: Optional<Boolean>;